Do you need May Morning Tubs for your preschool or kindergarten class?

 - Socialization: Morning tubs give kids a chance to work together in small groups.
 They get to share pieces, solve problems together, and even just talk, play, and learn for a few minutes with a couple of their tablemates.

 - Creativity and Play: Creativity is something we can build and increase by spending time working on it.
-Morning tubs are a perfect way to introduce a little more play and freedom into learning rather than traditional worksheets or morning work that kept kids busy but did not encourage creativity and play.
+Additionally, morning tubs are a perfect way to introduce a little more play and freedom into learning rather than traditional worksheets or morning work that kept kids busy but did not encourage creativity and play.

 Looking for the manipulatives we used with our May Morning tubs?
 We’ve collected all the links for you in one easy place, and we may even get a small commission when you buy through these links.
 It’s a great way to support our blog at no cost to you.